Shadows of boson and Proca stars with thin accretion disks: Introduction

 \section{Introduction}

 The verification of the gravitational deflection of light by the Sun in 1919 according to the predictions of General Relativity (GR) \cite{Crispino:2019yew} supported the validity of the theory and triggered the beginning of a new era in the study of gravitational physics.
-Exactly one hundred years afterwards, this collective effort culminated in the observation of {\it shadows}, i.e., the silhouette of a compact enough body when illuminated by its own accretion disk \cite{Luminet:1979nyg,Falcke:1999pj}.
-Indeed, the Event Horizon Telescope (EHT) Collaboration managed to observe the optical appearance created by the super-heated plasma surrounding the supermassive object at the center of the M87 galaxy, consisting of a luminous ring of radiation bounding a central brightness depression \cite{Akiyama:2019cqa}.
+Exactly one hundred years afterwards, this collective effort culminated in the observation of {\it shadows}, i.e., the silhouette of a compact enough body which, when illuminated by its own accretion disk, yields a central brightness depression whose boundary consist of a bright ring composed of those photons which have undergone a strong gravitational lensing \cite{Luminet:1979nyg,Falcke:1999pj}.
+Indeed, the measurements of the Event Horizon Telescope (EHT) Collaboration, on the optical appearance created by the super-heated plasma surrounding the supermassive object at the center of the M87 galaxy \cite{Akiyama:2019cqa}, and of Sgr A* \cite{EHT2022PaperI} - the center of our one Milky Way -, are fully consistent with this picture.
 This finding is expected to have a tremendous impact in our chances to test the nature of ultra-compact objects and the strong-field regime of GR \cite{EventHorizonTelescope:2020qrl}, providing great opportunities both at theoretical and observational levels.